BigDFT-group/ContainerXP/Mini-Protein/ReadMe.md

 ## Refragmentation

 The refragmentation notebook is used to generate a new fragmentation with the goal of driving down the overall purity values of the system.
+Note that this depends on the results of the PDB to Fragment Notebook, and also running BigDFT on those results.